-IS 435 Organizational Modeling
+IS 435 Organization Modeling for Digital Transformation

 The course explores contemporary approaches to analyzing and modeling organizational problems, processes, workflow, users and data.
 The emphasis is on the initial stages of analysis where the root causes of problems are identified, formulated and modeled.
 Students will acquire an array of modeling skills and be able to prescribe the proper modeling approach based on a variety of organizational and contextual factors.
 Business process modeling, management and metrics will be covered.
 Object-oriented and user-centered approaches will be introduced.

 No purchase of textbooks is needed.
 The key reading materials are available online through Books 24x7 and Safari Books Online as well as D2L.